celeron1ghz/aws-s3-mail-sender/README.md

 # aws-s3-mail-sender
-If you put a mail contents to s3, send itvia AWS SES.
+If you put a mail contents to s3, send it via AWS Simple Email Service.

 ## DESCRIPTION